 - You must alert DDS anytime your address changes.
-DDS correspondence will not be forwarded to new addresses by the U.S. Postal Service. - If you have moved, you must visit a Customer Service Center within 60 days to update your mailing address, or you may visit our website at www.dds.ga.gov to change your address.
-If you change your license in person, you must provide proof of the change in address.
-See the Proof of Residency section on pages 16-17 for a list of acceptable documents.
+DDS correspondence will not be forwarded to new addresses by the U.S. Postal Service. - If you have moved, you must visit a Customer Service Center within 60 days to update your mailing and/or residential address, or you may visit our website at www.dds.ga.gov to change your address.
+If you change your address in person, you must provide proof of the change in address.
+If you change your address online, your new address will be verified through USPS.
+See the Proof of Residency section on pages 17-18 for a list of acceptable documents.